SPECIAL NOTE

 Forty days after the resurrection, Jesus ascended bodily into the heavens where, according to the Bible, he sits at the right hand of God, as the Lord of heaven and earth.
 Ten days after his ascension, in a gathering of 120 people on the day of Pentecost, a Jewish day of celebration, something truly extraordinary happened.
 A loud and powerful wind swept over the people gathered.
 Pillars of what appeared to be fire descended upon the followers of Jesus.
 The Holy Spirit, the presence and power of God, filled the people, and the church was born.
 After this, the followers of Jesus went forth and began to do the very things Jesus did—preaching, teaching, and healing—planting churches and making disciples all over the world.
 Today, more than two thousand years later, the movement has reached us.
 This is the Great Awakening and it has never stopped.

 Yes, two thousand years hence and more than two billion followers of Jesus later, this awakening movement of Jesus Christ and his church stands stronger than ever.
 Billions of ordinary people the world over have discovered in Jesus Christ an awakened life they never imagined possible.
 They have overcome challenges, defeated addictions, endured untenable hardships and suffering with unexplainable joy, and stared death in the face with the joyful confidence of eternal life.
-They have healed the sick, gathered the outcasts, embraced the oppressed, loved the poor, contended for justice, labored for peace, cared for the dying and, yes, even raised the dead.
+They have healed the sick, gathered the outcasts, embraced the oppressed, loved the poor, contended for justice, labored for peace, cared for the dying, and, yes, even raised the dead.

 We all face many challenges and problems.
 They are deeply personal, yet when joined together, they create enormous and complex chaos in the world, from our hearts to our homes to our churches and our cities.
 All of this chaos traces to two originating problems: sin and death.
-Sin, far beyond mere moral failure, describes the fundamental broken condition of every human being.
+Sin, far beyond mere moral failure, describes the fundamentally broken condition of every human being.
 Sin separates us from God and others, distorts and destroys our deepest identity as the image-bearers of God, and poses a fatal problem from which we cannot save ourselves.
 It results in an ever-diminishing quality of life and ultimately ends in eternal death.
 Because Jesus lived a life of sinless perfection, he is able to save us from sin and restore us to a right relationship with God, others, and ourselves.
 He did this through his sacrificial death on the cross on our behalf.
 Because Jesus rose from the dead, he is able to deliver us from death and bring us into a quality of life both eternal and unending.

 This is the gospel of Jesus Christ: pardon from the penalty of sin, freedom from the power of sin, deliverance from the grip of death, and awakening to the supernatural empowerment of the Holy Spirit to live powerfully for the good of others and the glory of God.
 Jesus asks only that we acknowledge our broken selves as failed sinners, trust him as our Savior, and follow him as our Lord.
 Following Jesus does not mean an easy life; however, it does lead to a life of power and purpose, joy in the face of suffering, and profound, even world-changing, love for God and people.